matplotlib/mplcairo/HACKING.rst

 The workaround is to force the use of libc++ throughout by setting the ``LD_PRELOAD`` environment variable to ``/path/to/libc++.so``.
-A better fix may be possible but I hope instead that Clang will improve its compatibilty with libstdc++.
+A better fix may be possible but I hope instead that Clang will improve its compatibility with libstdc++.

 Windows notes